nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 ## Function of the Subsystem

-The specific function of the microcontroller network described in this sign off is operating as the main level hardware access controller.
-This means that this device is responsible controlling the logic to drive subsystem motors across the subsystem.
-The main top-level microcontroller, which will be designed later and is not this subsystem, is what will be responsible for vision, robot path plan storage and logic to follow path, and most importantly be the ROS controlling device.
+The specific function of the microcontroller network described in this signoff is its operation as the main hardware access controller.
+This means that this device is responsible controlling the logic to drive subsystem motors across the subsystem, but can be commanded directly by higher level systems.
+The main top-level microcontroller will be designed later and is not included in this subsystem.
+This top-level controller will be responsible for vision, robot path plan storage and logic to follow path, and most importantly be the ROS master controller device.

 The robot will be controlled via a microcontroller (MCU).
-The main constraints on the microcontroller subsystem are general purpose input/output (GPIO) constraints as well as computational constraints for location, vision communication, and object manipulation logic constraints.
-The microcontroller will generate Pulse-Width Modulation (PWM), digital, and interrupt signals to the various motor drivers and systems contained within the locomotion subsystem.
+The main constraints on the low-level main microcontroller subsystem are general purpose input/output (GPIO) constraints as well as computational constraints for general communication, vision communication, and object manipulation logic constraints.
+The microcontroller will generate Pulse-Width Modulation (PWM), digital, and interrupt signals to the various motor drivers and systems contained within the peripheral subsystems.

-The microcontroller subsystem is essentially the brains of the robot, and consideration is taken below for how fast the robot needs to "think" or retrieve, process, and store data.
+The low-level microcontroller subsystem is essentially the low level nervous system of the robot, and the top-level controller (designed later) is like the brain of the robot.
+Consideration is taken below for how fast the robot needs to "react" or retrieve, process, and store data.
 In most cases in this implementation, this will be designed to mitigate issues with the real-time requirements of the robot.
 Issues could arise from not being able to gather and process information quickly enough from GPIO that is driven by a peripheral sensor.
 This subsystem is dependant on the sensors chosen for the design, but worst case constraints will be assumed in many cases (more GPIO than required, higher processing speed then required, etc.) so that the requirements are met in the final design.

 ## Constraints

-The controller subsystem has constraints that it must abide by to be successful.
+The low-level controller subsystem has constraints that it must abide by to be successful.
 The first and foremost is GPIO limitations, we will need enough GPIO to drive all the motors and read sensors and to interface with any other microcontrollers in the design.
 Power consumption will also be a constraint because the power system of the robot cannot be unnecessarily stressed in terms of power drawn from the controller.
+Available software will also be a constraint on the low-level microcontroller.
+All of these constraints are analyzed in the analysis portion of this signoff.

 The direct interfaces between the controller and other subsystems are as follows: